eclipse-sumo/sumo/docs/web/docs/Simpla.md

 catch-up follower mode is specified.

 !!! note
     Simpla currently does not support lane-changing to join a platoon.
-Vehicles that are already in a platoon will try to change their lane if the platoon leader changes it's lane though.
+Vehicles that are already in a platoon will try to change their lane if the platoon leader changes its lane though.

 # Configuration